 If you are using, or will be using, the Campus Labs Course Evaluation product, your choices will affect both products.

 When should you make changes?

-Some types of changes, moving or hiding organizational units, cannot be made once assessment data has been entered for that organizational unit for the academic year.
+Some types of changes, moving or hiding organizational units, cannot be made once assessment data has been entered for that organizational unit for any academic year.
+The system works to protect historical data in your Outcomes platform.
 Other types of changes can made but making changes during times of high usage can create user confusion possibly resulting in incomplete or bad data.

 When a campus initializes a new academic year, the Outcomes platform will appear without data.
 Settings and organizational charts will be copied over but the site will be blank in terms of assessment data.
 This is a great time to make changes to your organizational unit.
 No data has yet been entered and we recommend initialization occurs during low usage times.

 First, please contact your Campus Labs consultant to discuss any potential changes.
 We will need to know what changes you are making to be able to Sync your Outcomes product with the newly imported Core Data files.